INSPIRE-MIF/2017.2/model-transformations/GeneralFlattening.md

     <li>inspireId_namespace</li>
     <li>name_spelling_text</li>
 </ul>
-<p>This model tranasformation rules does not handle cardinalities greater than 1; it thus does not introduce any numeric elements into the new property name to account for multiple occurences.
-These should be resolved using any of the three Transformation Rules that can deal with that (Primitive Array, Associations to Soft Typed properties, Associations to Hard Typed properties).</p>
+<p>This model transformation rule does not handle cardinalities greater than 1; it thus does not introduce any numeric elements into the new property name to account for multiple occurences.
+It also does not make use of the element names as they would be encoded in XML to keep the resulting proeprty names shorter.
+In most cases outside the use of substitution groups, this does not lead to issues.
+These should be resolved using any of the three Transformation Rules that can deal with that ([Primitive Array](), [Associations to Soft Typed properties](), [Associations to Hard Typed properties]()).</p>
 </td>
 </tr>
 <tr>